 We continue our Prospect of the Week award, an honor (virtually) given to one Tampa Bay Lightning prospect for their recent contributions on and off the ice.

-The Prospect of the Week for February 25 is … Ondrej Palat, W, Syracuse (AHL – USA)
+The Prospect of the Week for January 13, 2014 is … Kristers Gudlevskis, G, Syracuse Crunch (AHL – USA).

 Box score from TheAHL.com.